hydrodynamicstability/statquotes/README.md

   - Are Life Scientists Overawed by Statistics?
 (Too Much Faith in Statistics), *Scientific Research*, 4, 24–29.

+- "Data analysis has its major uses.
+They are detective work and guidance counseling.
+We should all act accordingly."

+  - John W. Tukey (1969)

+  - Analyzing data:  sanctification or detective work?  *American Psychologist*, 24 (2):  83-91.

 ## Data

 - "Without data, everyone is an expert."